Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

-To conclude this part, let us put into perspective \Cref{coro:GaussianTemp}, in which we considered a Gaussian density with varying mean vector and covariance matrix, and \Cref{coro:GaussianTempGrad}, where the covariance matrix is assumed to be known.

-While the simplified framework of \Cref{coro:GaussianTempGrad} allowed us to keep the computations straightforward and provided gradient-based updates that do not require to introduce a convex subset $C_0$, this is no longer the case if we take exactly the same setting as in \Cref{coro:GaussianTemp}.
-Observe indeed that for $\theta=(m,\Sigma)\in\Tset=\rset^d\times\mathcal{M}_{>0}(d)$ and under the condition \eqref{generic-update-canonic-expo-family-hyp}, the gradient of $g$ in that specific case is given by
+Let us next put into perspective \Cref{coro:GaussianTemp}, in which we considered a Gaussian density with varying mean vector and covariance matrix, and \Cref{coro:GaussianTempGrad}, where the covariance matrix is assumed to be known.
+While \Cref{coro:GaussianTempGrad} kept the computations straightforward and provided gradient-based updates that do not require to introduce a convex subset $C_0$, this is no longer the case if we take the same exact setting as in \Cref{coro:GaussianTemp}.
+Indeed, when $\theta=(m,\Sigma)\in\Tset=\rset^d\times\mathcal{M}_{>0}(d)$ and under the condition \eqref{generic-update-canonic-expo-family-hyp}, the gradient of $g$ is given by

-Unfortunately, the smoothness index $\beta$ is now no longer constant, which makes it much more involved to choose a convenient convex subset $C_0$ and to bound the smoothness index over it.
+The smoothness index $\beta$ is now no longer constant here, which makes it much more involved to choose a convenient convex subset $C_0$ and to bound the smoothness index over it.

-We have seen that, for variational families as large as (finite) mixture models, we can solve the maximisation approach when the kernel $k$ belongs to the exponential family.
-Notably, this approach appears to be preferable to the gradient-based one as it does not require a smoothness assumption and it also does not depend on the parameterisation chosen.
+At this stage, we can solve the maximisation and gradient-based approaches when the kernel $k$ belongs to the exponential family for variational families as large as (finite) mixture models.
+The maximisation approach appears to be preferable to the gradient-based one as it does not require a smoothness assumption and does not depend on the parameterisation.

 In the next section, we investigate how our maximisation approach may further generalise to include extensions of the exponential family distribution such as Student's $t$ distributions, hence further motivating the maximisation approach over the gradient-based approach.